-Two variety of banana pseudostem was selected for preparation of minimally processed precut pseudostem, i.e. Ottuvazhai (synMupaddai) (V1) and vayalvazhai (V2).
+Two variety of banana pseudostem was selected for preparation of minimally processed precut pseudostem, i.e. Ottuvazhai (synMupaddai) ( $V_1$ ) and vayalvazhai ( $V_2$ ).
 Banana pseudostem was procured from Kovilpappakudi and Thathakkoundampatti, Madurai district, Tamil Nadu, India.

-Standardization and development of minimally processed precut pseudostem
+Standardization and development of minimally processed precut pseudostem removed.

-The collected banana pseudostems were washed thoroughly, the center core was cut and fiber was removed.
 The pseudostem was chopped into a small cube shape (5 mm thickness size).
 Since exposure to air renders the pseudo stem to browning.
-To prevent browning, different pretreatments such as lemon juice, turmeric powder, curd, salt, water, citric acid, vinegar were used at 1 to 5 % concentration.
-Among the different pretreatments, citric acid pretreatment had an effective role against browning reaction.
-The 2% citric acid (2% CA) treated sample was subjected to further studies.
+To prevent browning, different pretreatments such as lemon juice, turmeric powder, curd, salt, water, citric acid, vinegar were used at 1 to 5 % concentration.Among the different pretreatments, citric acid pretreatment had an effective role against browning reaction.
+The 2 % citric acid (2% CA) treated sample was subjected to further studies.